Veeresh-R-G/terraform_aws/README.md

-# Dev Environment on EC2 using Terraform
+# Dev Environment on a EC2 using Terraform

 ### Deployed Services :
 1. EC2 instance (t2.micro)